NicholasMamo/multiplex-plot/docsource/source/text.rst

 Text visualizations are tools to help you tell your story better.
 These types of visualizations give you the comfort of organizing text so that you can focus instead on the narrative.
-For example, the below visualization, created using the :class:`text.annotation.TextAnnotation` class, highlights the named entities:
+For example, the below visualization, created using the :class:`text.text.TextAnnotation` class, highlights the named entities:

 .. image:: ../../examples/exports/2-text-annotation.png
    :class: example inline